zstankow/db-design-atp/README.md

 - To successfully scrape relevant data from the Ultimate Tennis Statistics website.
 - Create a large DB of information about tennis players and past events.
 - Collect instagram account usernames and posts from ranked players.
+- Create some interesting visualizations from the scraped data

 ## Methods and Used Libraries: